 Zibbet.com is a new online art gallery and marketplace which just launched this February.
 If the name “Zibbet” strikes you as slightly strange, think of the word “exhibit” instead and it’ll suddenly make a lot more sense.

-As stated on their about page, one of Zibbet’s founding principles is “pay nothing until you sell something.”
-To that end, they’ve created a service which is completely free to sign up for, and won’t cost you anything until you actually make a sale.
+When they launched, one of Zibbet’s founding principles is “pay nothing until you sell something.”
+To that end, they’ve created a service which is completely free to sign up for, and won’t cost you anything unless you decide to pay for the premium option.

 Zibbet pricing and features

-Zibbet is free to join, for any type of artist.
-You can display and sell unlimited works of art from paintings and drawings to photography and handmade jewelry or ceramics.
+Zibbet is free to join, for all artists.
+You can display and sell up to 50 works of art for free, from paintings and drawings to photography and handmade jewelry or ceramics.

 For instance, after you sign up, they’ll walk you through things like uploading a banner or logo to your Zibbet shop, writing a welcome message, and creating your own “shop policies.”
 (Each artist can set shipping policies, return policies, etc.)